• Contact us

 Week 1: Baseline and prioritise

+Build a current dependency map, noting identity provider, DNS, CDN, and critical third-party APIs.
 Define internal recovery objectives for the top five customer-facing services, including target time to restore and acceptable data loss.
+Pick one critical user journey and define a degraded mode.

 Week 2: Prove portability

 Build and document a clean restore path to a secondary region or data centre.
+Restore the primary database into the secondary target and validate it.
+Capture every step in code or scripts and commit to Git.

 Week 3: Exercise restoration

 Run a disaster recovery exercise that simulates a provider region outage.
 Practise DNS updates, emergency identity access, and read-only mode while you execute the restoration.
+Measure time to detect, decide, and restore, and identify where automation reduces manual steps.

 Week 4: Automate and communicate

-Brief the board: present today’s baseline, the measured game day results, and the 90-day roadmap for portability and testing cadence.
+Automate the environment build from Git via a single YAML config, including networking and service definitions.
+Draft customer and internal communication templates for incidents.
+Brief the board: present today's baseline, the measured game day results, and the 90-day roadmap for portability and testing cadence.

 Talking to stakeholders without assigning blame

 When an incident originates with a cloud provider, resist the urge to assign public blame.
-Emphasise:
+Emphasise that your platform supports region choice and portability, that you have tested restoration procedures and documented playbooks, and that your resilience investment assumes software and networks sometimes fail.

 What to measure next quarter

-Cloud outage, business continuity, and multi-cloud strategy
+Cloud outage, business continuity, and cloud portability

 If your board is asking for an updated continuity position after a high-profile outage, anchor the conversation on three points:

-Design for failure, not for perfection.
+1. Design for failure, not for perfection.
 Set internal recovery objectives for each service, including target time to restore and acceptable data loss.
 Practise them with disaster recovery exercises.

-Portability is preparation.
+2. Portability is preparation.
 Keep the ability to rebuild in another location documented, scripted, and rehearsed.

-The lesson from that Monday, October 20, 2025, is not that a specific provider failed.
-It is that the internet is a system of systems, and no component is immune to disruption.
-The right response is a sober, well-communicated plan that designs for failure, practices restoration, and uses the right platform abstractions to make resilience routine.
-That is how you protect revenue, reputation, and your team’s focus when the cloud goes dark.
+The October 2025 outage is a reminder of something that has always been true: the internet is a system of systems, and no component is immune to disruption.
+The right response, then and now, is a sober, well-communicated plan that designs for failure, practises restoration, and uses the right platform abstractions to make resilience routine.